ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 Mike McCall,
 Julian Reschke, and
 James Snell
-for review of this specification.
+for their comments and suggestions.